emmercm/www/src/blog/_consensus-before-implementation.md

 I like written artifacts, I blog about the importance of them a lot.

 I think an artifact that engineers under-use is a problem statement document.
 The goal is to get people to agree on the outcome you want to achieve, and it opens the door to discussing _how_ to achieve it.
-They are typically lightweight to write & read,
+They are typically lightweight to write & read, so they shouldn't be burdensome to anyone (unless you don't actually know what the problem is).

  and they convey that you've put in work to understand that a change is truly necessary in someone else's code.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk2Mjc2NzAyNSwtMTc2MjQ1NjMyMV19
+eyJoaXN0b3J5IjpbLTE2NTg0ODA2ODEsLTE3NjI0NTYzMjFdfQ
+==
 -->